-Los Angeles Psychotherapists
+Los Angeles therapy

 for Couples & Individuals

-Kindman & Co. in highland park, ca
+Kindman & Co. in Highland Park, CA

-Relational therapy for navigating connection,
+Relational therapists for navigating connection, change, and identity

 We understand how painful it is to feel disconnected from yourself, overwhelmed by anxiety or grief, struggling in your relationships, or questioning your identity, values, or direction during times of change.